On the Virasoro fusion kernel at $c=25$: Interpretation of the Virasoro--Wick rotation

+Since we do not know the kernel $\hat{\mathbf{F}}$, we cannot check this equation.
+However, if we apply the Virasoro--Wick rotation to Eq. \eqref{dfdf}, we obtain a relation that involves the rotated fusion kernel $\mathfrak{R}\mathbf{F}$ \eqref{fib},

-This relation is deduced from the crossing symmetry equation by Virasoro--Wick rotation.
-Technically, the reasons why we obtain an identical relation are: \begin{itemize} \item The two kernels that appear in the crossing symmetry equation are related by the same permutation of momentums that appears in the Virasoro--Wick rotation for the fusion kernel.
+Therefore, the Virasoro--Wick rotation yields an equation for $\mathfrak{R}\mathbf{F}$ that is identical to the equation for $\hat{\mathbf{F}}$.
+Technically, this is because: \begin{itemize} \item In the crossing symmetry equation \eqref{dfphysdfphys}, the left-hand side kernel is related to the right-hand side kernel by the same permutation of momentums that appears in the Virasoro--Wick rotation for the fusion kernel.
 The Virasoro--Wick rotation therefore exchanges these kernels, and this compensates the fact that it inverses the structure constants. \item The simple prefactor $\frac{P_t}{P_s}$ of the rotated fusion kernel cancels the prefactor $P^2$ of the two-point structure constant. \end{itemize} By the same mechanism, the rotated modular kernel $\mathfrak{R}\mathbf{M}$ \eqref{mib}, together with the $c\leq 1$ Liouville structure constants, obey a relation that is identical to the modular invariance relation \eqref{dmdm}:

 Therefore, everything works as if we were deducing crossing symmetry of Liouville theory with $c\leq 1$ from Liouville theory with $c\geq 25$, except of course that $\mathfrak{R}\mathbf{F}$ and $\mathfrak{R}\mathbf{M}$ are not the actual fusion and modular kernels for $c\leq 1$, but unphysical solutions of the shift equations.
-What this means is not clear to us.
+While crossing symmetry equations are very strong constraints on structure constants, they are weak constraints on fusion kernels, so it is not too surprising that two different kernels obey these constraints.